Terms and Conditions

 (i) Any ideas or other material submitted by you will be treated as having been submitted on a NON-CONFIDENTIAL basis whether or not such ideas or other material are marked or referred to by you as confidential.
 The Organiser will not have a duty to treat such ideas or other material as confidential.

-(ii) The Organiser may pass on any ideas or other material submitted by you to Shell Ventures, Global Partner, Local Delivery Partner and Partner, and other partners.
+(ii) The Organiser may pass on any ideas or other material submitted by you to Shell Ventures, Delivery Partner and Partner, and any other partners.
 Again, this will be on a NON-CONFIDENTIAL basis.

 (iv) All information or advice provided as part of the Programme website is intended to be general in nature.
 The Organiser is not liable for any action you may take as a result of relying on such information or advice or for any loss or damage suffered by you as a result of you taking this action.